-On average, listings lease in the $20's per square foot per year.
-The Providence submarket is going through a decrease in rates.
-In the last 3 months, the median rate decreased $9 per sqft per year.
-That's a 28% decline in rent.
+Most listings are in the $30's per square foot per year.
+The Providence submarket is seeing a a rise in rates.
+In the last 3 months, the median rate increased $32 per sqft per year.

-Compared to the rest of the Greater Boston market, the Providence region has less expensive rates, so you should have no trouble finding a great deal in this depreciated submarket.
+Compared to the rest of the Greater Boston market, the Providence submarket has more expensive rates, and you'll need to pay a premium to be in this hot submarket.

-In the last 90 days, 27 listings have been listed, which means office spaces might be going fast.
-You'll want to be prepared to tour spaces as quick as possible.
-About 4% of the available space in the Providence are subleases, so you will probably need to consider the implications of signing a direct lease with the building.
-There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.
+In the last 90 days, 21 listings have been made available, which means new listings might be going fast.
+You'll want to be prepared to make an offer immediately.
+About 176% of the available space in the Providence are subleases, so you might be able to sign a shorter term by taking over a previous lease.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-Even though the median size is 5,000 sqft, there are still 0 listings below 2,000 sqft.
-Most buildings in this market are approximately 3 floors.
+Even though the median size is 7,000 sqft, there are still 0 office spaces below 2,000 sqft.
+Most properties in this market are around 2 floors.
 Most buildings in this market were built in 1930 and are Class B.